 This proposal is not the alternative with the least adverse impact.
-This proposal increases impervious and has no visible increased benefit to the health of the wetland resource and its buffer.
+The proposal requests the continued mowing of some of the most sensitive ecosystems on the properties.

 6. Any area within the vegetated buffer strip will be returned to a natural state to the extent feasible.